 How to Spot Phishing Emails, Scams, and Fake Messages

-A practical guide to spotting phishing emails, fake login pages, scam texts, and impersonation messages before they turn into a bigger problem.
+Practical NZ guide to spotting phishing emails, fake login pages, scam texts, and impersonation messages before you click.

 Phishing emails are still one of the easiest ways for attackers to get passwords, recovery codes, and access to school or personal accounts.
 The message does not have to look ridiculous to be dangerous.
 In most cases it only needs to create enough pressure for you to click before you slow down (1).

-That is why a useful phishing guide needs to do more than say “be careful.”
-You need a quick way to judge the message in front of you and a clear plan for what to do next.
+This guide gives students and educators a fast way to judge the message in front of them and a clear plan for what to do next.

 Why this page matters